mihaics/consul_nomad_cluster_demo/README.md

 ;; MSG SIZE  rcvd: 83
 ```

-The VM has 2 interfaces, docker binds to the first one.
+The VM has 2 interfaces, docker binds to the first one, where the default route is set.

 TODO: fix interface binding for app (cni? vagrant option to delete the NAT interface?, docker binding to private_network?)